Maryland Preservation Awards

 Awards presented for Leadership and Service recognize individuals and organizations for laudable activities or accomplishments that advance the public's appreciation, understanding and involvement in historic preservation or archaeology in Maryland.

 Education and Community Engagement

-Stewardship Awards recognize outstanding effort and intent toward the maintenance and preservation of historic properties by individuals, businesses, organizations, and government agencies of all types and sizes.
-The intent of stewardship awards is to recognize the hard work, time, effort, money, and dedication that is often required to maintain and preserve historically significant buildings and sites.
-Nominations don't need to be focused on a particular project, but rather should illuminate a history of care and commitment to preservation of historic properties.
+Stewardship awards recognize outstanding effort and intent toward the maintenance and preservation of historic properties by individuals, businesses, organizations, and government agencies of all types and sizes.
+These awards acknowledge the hard work, time, effort, money, and dedication that are often required to maintain and preserve historically significant buildings and sites.